 Series termination decreases current flow in the signal path by adding a series resistor, as shown in Figure 11-5.
 The resistor increases the rise and fall times of the signal so that the change in current occurs over a longer period of time.
 Because the amount of voltage overshoot and undershoot depends on the change in current over time (V = L di/dt), the increased time reduces overshoot and undershoot.
-Placing the series resistor close to the signal source decreases inductance (L).
+The series resistor should be placed as close as possible to the signal source.

 Series termination is advantageous because less power is consumed than in split termination.
 However, series termination reduces signal rise and fall times, so it should not be used when these times are critical.

-Split termination is effective in reducing signal reflection (ringing).
-Split termination is accomplished by the addition of two resistors, as shown in Figure 11-6.
-As the line voltage starts to rise above V{cc} , R2 siphons off some of the current.
-As the line voltage starts to drop below ground, current is supplied to the circuit through R1.
+Figure 11-5.
+Series Termination